jkerai1/GeneratePasswordListFromWebsite/Readme.md

 # Scrape Websites For Top Keywords

 Scrape website for top keywords.
 The intention of this project will be to scrape websites for keywords for usage in banned password lists.

+An Output txt file is created in the same directory with as a script with the keywords.

 # Example usage